-Tomorrow: Friday, November 1, Apple TV+ will officially launch into the streaming landscape.
+On Friday, November 1, Apple TV+ officially launched into the streaming landscape.
 There will be plenty of content upon its release, but how about taking a look ahead at the best 2020 Apple TV+ movies?

 Apple’s brand-new streaming platform is making a heavy investment in original TV programs.
 That allows for a longer narrative and greater character development when pulled off well.

 But Apple TV+ is also venturing into films and has already opened its debut feature as a distributor this month with the acclaimed documentary, The Elephant Queen.

 Here’s a look at some of the most exciting projects on Apple’s expected 2020 original movie slate.

 This drama starring Samuel L. Jackson and Anthony Mackie hits select theaters December 6 before streaming on January 31, 2020.

 This film tells the true story of two 1950’s African American entrepreneurs, Bernard Garrett and Joe Morris.
 The duo recruited a working class white man, Matt Steiner, to pose as the head of their business empire while they posed as a janitor and a chauffeur.Macworld.com

 Nicholas Hoult plays the Matt Steiner character.
 This seems like a rich story filled with magnificent potential in terms of social commentary and caliber of acting.

 There isn’t a trailer available so close to the film’s release.
 Perhaps a stronger marketing push will happen once Apple TV+ goes live.

 Super fun fact, by the way: former All-Pro NFL cornerback Nnamdi Asomugha is a producer on The Banker.
 What’s more unbelievable: that I spelled his name correctly on first pass, or that this is an actual fact?